 Oh, and one more thing you should know about a bar or bat mitzvah: you really won’t be judged on your musical ability.

-Wherever you are in the world, we do our bar mitzvah and bat mitzvah tutoring online or over the phone.
+Wherever you are in the world, we bring our bar mitzvah and bat mitzvah tutoring to you online.
 Jewish tutoring customized to your needs is now available in the convenience of your home or office!

 Now you know how to choose an online bar/bat mitzvah tutor.
 It’s all about focusing on your child and what they need.
-That’s what I do at Jewtor.
+That’s what we do at Jewtor.